2015 Wisconsin elections: Constitutional Amendment

 In the April election, Wisconsin voters approved an amendment to the Constitution of Wisconsin to allow the members of the Wisconsin Supreme Court to elect the chief justice.
 Previously, the Wisconsin Constitution specified that the most senior member of the court would be the chief justice.
-The effect of the amendment was to allow the court's conservative majority to remove Chief Justice Shirley Abrahamson and replace her with Justice Patience D. Roggensack.
+The effect of the amendment was that it allowed the court's conservative majority to remove Chief Justice Shirley Abrahamson and replace her with Justice Patience D. Roggensack.